sadiqanwerkhan/apply-tracker/README.md

 ## Update
 - More features in pipeline.
-- Currently, the app is under construction that's why the scan is not working properly.
-We are fixing it.
-- We apologize for the inconvenience.
+- Security for tokens saving and encryption are under development.
+- Cost efficiency to minimize the token usage in scan and analyze interviews under development.
+-